chintal/tendril-dox-render/docs/index.rst

             \vspace{-1.5em}

-        ``tendril-dox-wallet`` is part of the tendril framework for the management of engineering information
+        ``tendril-dox-render`` is part of the tendril framework for the management of engineering information

 .. raw:: latex